 MICR Printing Supplies

-The ST9722 Secure MICR Printer has two user replaceable MICR components relative to printing MICR documents.
+The ST98xx family of Secure MICR Printer have two user-replaceable MICR supplies components relative to printing MICR documents.
 Both components must be MICR capable units and be installed in the printer as a paired set.

 MICR Cartridge